My name is Anna Haverinen, I’m a Digital Culture PhD*, freelance lecturer and a Design Anthropologist.

-This blog used to be part of my PhD study about online memorials and mourning rituals in web environments, as well as my brief postdoctoral study about online hate and violence.
+This blog used to be part of my PhD study about online memorials and mourning rituals in web environments, as well as a communication platform about my brief postdoctoral study about online hate and violence.

-I am passionate about what I do and get excited easily about new ideas.
-During my free-time I enjoy spending time with various sports from martial arts to Ashtanga yoga, and from boxing to biking.
+I am passionate about what I do and get easily excited about new ideas.
+During my free time, I enjoy spending time with various sports from martial arts to Ashtanga yoga, and from boxing to biking.
 I am a movie buff and I have saved every single of my Finnkino movie tickets since 1993.